8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 When to Use an Elevator Sales Pitch?

-The truth is, most people don’t talk in elevators, but it doesn’t make elevator sales pitches only helpful in pitching products and services to prospects.
-Elevator sales pitches are very versatile and can be used or back-pocketed for reasons such as selling a new idea to your CEO, explaining a change initiative you’re leading or simply just concisely explaining what you do for a job!
+Most people don’t talk in elevators, but it doesn’t make elevator sales pitches only helpful in pitching products and services to prospects.
+Elevator sales pitches are versatile and can be used or back-pocketed for reasons such as selling a new idea to your CEO, explaining a change initiative you’re leading, or simply concisely explaining what you do for a job!

 2. 60 Second Video Sales Pitch Template

-A sales pitch video is an invaluable tool for increasing conversions on your website’s product and service landing pages.
+A sales pitch video is invaluable for increasing conversions on your website’s product and service landing pages.
 Start crafting your 60 Second Video Sales Pitch with our template and formula below:

 60 Second Video Sales Pitch Template